NOTE: Please read all of the information provided before completing your application.

 gender equitable - accessible to both females and males

-Only non-profit groups within District 69 qualify for funding.
+Only non-profit groups benefitting residents of District 69 qualify for funding.

 Funds may not be used for honorariums, wages or other professional fees, personal equipment, or individual membership fees.